mathiscode/aige/README.md

   playerClass: 'Primarch'
 })

+// change the way the game is created (can also be specified in Game constructor) game1.options.prompts.create = 'Create game but all text in every argument should be uppercase' game1.options.prompts.name = 'Get the player name but make it hard to pronounce' game1.options.prompts.class = 'Get the player class but make it all numbers'

-// This is only necessary for new games, not imported games await game1.init() await game3.init()
+// Initializing is only necessary for new games, not imported games await game1.init() await game3.init()